section-engineering-education/engineering-education/articles/data-binding-with-angular/index.md

 These produce an output, as shown below:
 ![String Interpolation](engineering-education/articles/data-binding-with-angular/string_Interpolation.png)

 From the above output, the value of `studentId` from the TypeScript code gets displayed onto the template through the delimiter `{{ }}`.

-We can also pass methods(here, `getStudentName()`) as an expression to the delimiter as described in the above code.
+We can also pass methods (here, `getStudentName()`) as an expression to the delimiter as described in the code above.
 It converts all the expressions into strings and interpolates the result to an element or component.

 Not everything that we insert into the delimiter gets interpolated.